aldoanizio/Mako-Authentication-Class/README.md

         {
             if (Auth::check('users'))
             {
-                // Do Stuffs to load user from DB based on email stored on session/cookie
+                // Do Stuffs to load user from DB based on primary key stored on session/cookie
-                $this->loggedUser = User::getUser(Auth::user('admin'), 'email');
+                $this->loggedUser = User::getUser(Auth::user('users'));
             }
             else
             {